Frequently asked questions and answers

 myactor with id

 The Dapr runtime SDKs have language-specific actor frameworks.
-The .NET SDK for example has C# actors.
+For example, the .NET SDK has C# actors.
 The goal is for all the Dapr language SDKs to have an actor framework.
 Currently .NET, Java and Python SDK have actor frameworks.

 Developer language SDKs and frameworks

 Does Dapr have any SDKs I can use if I want to work with a particular programming language or framework?

 What frameworks does Dapr integrate with?